adrinecl/milestone-project1/README.md

 - Footer: links to social media, newsletter opt-in form and shortcut to go back to the top after all the scrolling.

-In the future, other features can be implemented, like the paid members-only page.
-For more information on future features, see the Future Features section.
+Other features can be implemented, like the paid members-only page.
+For more information on future features, see the "Future Features" section.

 ## Structure

 ## Skeleton

+This section illustrates the first draft of the website and how the information will be presented.

 ### Wireframes

 - A first draft was sketched by hand on paper and then Balsamiq was used for the final wireframes.